NickelAngeStudio/cfg_boost/README.md

 }
 ```

-See [Examples wiki](https://github.com/NickelAngeStudio/cfg_revamp/wiki/Examples) for more use cases.
+See [Examples wiki](https://github.com/NickelAngeStudio/cfg_boost/wiki/Examples) for more use cases.

 ## Installation
 Execute this command in your Rust project folder.
 ```
-cargo add cfg_revamp
+cargo add cfg_boost
 ```

 ## Depedencies
-cfg_revamp has no depedencies and only use stable features.
+cfg_boost has no depedencies and only use stable features.

 ## Question?
-See [cfg_revamp wiki](https://github.com/NickelAngeStudio/cfg_revamp/wiki), it contains a **LOT** of information.
+See [cfg_boost wiki](https://github.com/NickelAngeStudio/cfg_boost/wiki), it contains a **LOT** of information.

 &nbsp;
 ---